 The Story of James (son of Zebedee)

 James, the son of Zebedee, lived in first-century Judea, a land under Roman occupation, rife with political tension and a fervent hope for messianic deliverance.
-As a fisherman from Galilee, James was part of a rural society deeply rooted in Jewish traditions.
+As a fisherman from Galilee, James was part of a rural society rooted in Jewish traditions.
 His life took a dramatic turn when Jesus called him and his brother John to leave their father, Zebedee, and their nets behind to follow him (Matthew 4:21-22).
-This decision marked the beginning of James's journey as one of Jesus's closest disciples, thrusting him into the heart of a movement that promised both hope and danger.
+This decision began James's journey as one of Jesus's closest disciples, thrusting him into a movement that promised both hope and danger.